pystocks/gatsby-starter-netlify-cms/src/pages/index.md

 templateKey: index-page
 title: Command Your Destiny
 image: /img/home-jumbotron.jpg
-heading: dfdfdfdfddfdfd
+heading: Armori Difference
 subheading: 'Make more, Create more, Maintain control'
 mainpitch:
-  title: Armori
+  title: Your Music
-  description: dfdf
+  description: 'Our expertise '
 description: >-
   Armori is dedicated to helping you achieve your goals in the music industry.
   Our background includes album release rollouts, brand partnerships, concert